 Ahh, yes!
 You remember the story, right?

-But you’ve probably never heard it quite like this (unless you’re one of my Hawaii readers—but don’t spoil the surprise!)
+But you’ve probably never heard it quite like this (unless you’re one of my Hawaii readers or you read this post on my blog last Christmas—but don’t spoil the surprise!)

 Pidgin English is a unique form of English spoken in the islands.
 When I lived there I loved hearing my friends slip into pidgin.
 Most people speak it only when with friends, simply enjoying the relationships and having a good time.